astronomer/docs/astro/airflow-alerts.md

 ## Overview

-You can utilize Airflow's alerting framework to monitor the health of individual tasks and DAGs across your Airflow Deployments.
-This guide provides information about configuring various Airflow alerts on Astro.

-## Configure Slack Notifications, Custom Notifications, and SLAs

-Most built-in Airflow alerts, including Slack alerts and SLAs, work out of the box on Astro.
-You can also write custom alerts that trigger a certain behavior whenever a given task or DAG succeeds or fails.
-For more information on configuring event-based notifications in Airflow generally, read Astronomer's guide on [Airflow Alerts](https://www.astronomer.io/guides/error-notifications-in-airflow).

-Unlike Slack alerts, Airflow email alerts require additional configuration on Astro.
-The following section covers how to set up an SMTP service to enable Airflow email alerts.
+For all teams, incorporating an alerting framework is critical to the health of your data pipelines.
+In addition to the observability functionality provided on Astro, Airflow's alerting framework includes support for:

+- Slack notifications
+- SLAs
+- Email alerts

+Slack alerts and SLAs do not require additional configuration on Astro.
+For best practices, see the Astronomer guide on [Airflow Alerts](https://www.astronomer.io/guides/error-notifications-in-airflow).

+This guide focuses on setting up email alerts on Astro with an SMTP service.

 ## Configure Airflow Email Alerts